sjorsmallon/mallib/readme.md

 # TODO

-## See how to fix font / texture rendering
-The way font renders textures does something funky with the `glPixelParameteri` that we need to undo before trying to render our own textures.

-## Render Textures
-exactly what it sounds like.
-They render, but they are reversed atm.
-Devise some sort of construct / order / layout which specifies the texture resolution.

-## Better errors when things are not specified in the scene foratm
+## Better errors when things are not specified in the scene format
 We need to know when textures etc are not specified properly, so we can save some debugging time.

 ## Rotating the Scene